Appendix: Instrument Property References¶

 Instrument + Filter Throughputs¶

-Where possible, instrumental relative spectral responses were derived from the Pysynphot CDBS files used for the development version of the JWST Exposure Time Calculators (ETCs), normalized to peak transmission = 1.0 (because absolute throughput is not relevant for PSF calculations).
-Not all filters are yet supported in Pysynphot, however.
+Instrumental relative spectral responses are derived from the reference data files used by the Pandeia engine for the JWST Exposure Time Calculator, normalized to peak transmission=1.0 (because absolute throughput is not relevant for PSF calculations).

 For the following filters we take information from alternate sources other than the CDBS: